-Dubrovnik is a captivating place to spend a few days, with medieval fortifications, limestone streets, seafood restaurants, and rocky beaches to explore.
+Dubrovnik City and it’s surrounding Riviera is a captivating destination to spend a few days, with medieval fortifications, limestone streets, seafood restaurants, and rocky beaches to explore.
 However, there’s a selection of unique adventures for those who want to get off the tourist trail.
 We’ve rounded up some of the more unusual things to do in Dubrovnik, from open-air cinemas to off-road buggy safaris.

 1) Watch a classic play on a stunning open-air stage